TranNhatTan14/Obsidian/Resources/Vocabulary/altogether.md

 4. **Altogether**, the project took six months to complete.
 5. The old house was abandoned **altogether** after the storm.

-### IELTS-Specific Tips

-Use "altogether" in essays to summarize or emphasize completeness, e.g., "The results suggest that urbanization is not altogether beneficial for the environment."

 ### Personal Connection

 In your structured career planning, achieving financial freedom and pursuing a Master's scholarship are goals you might describe as **altogether** necessary for personal and professional fulfillment.